-• Large utilities with annual peak loads equal to or larger than 200 megawatts (MW) in either 2019 or 2020.
+• Large utilities with annual peak loads equal to or more than 200 megawatts (MW) in either 2020 or 2021.

-Small utilities with annual peak loads less than 200 MW in both 2019 and 2020.
+Small utilities with annual peak loads less than 200 MW in both 2020 and 2021.

 As in recent IEPR cycles, five organizations are requested to file certain forms either for others or themselves, even though they are not required to file.